What Does "Bio-based" Mean?: The Benefits Of Using Bioproducts

 The ecological benefits don't stop there.
 For example, the production of bioplastics is more likely to be environmentally benign and carbon neutral than that of their petroleum-based counterparts.
 Another example is ectoine which is a bioproduct used in sun cream, and acts as an effective alternative to oxybenzone, which causes the bleaching of coral reefs.

-An economy centered around bioproducts can therefore help decelerate global warming, while reducing the production of landfill items.
+An economy centred around bioproducts can therefore help decelerate global warming, while reducing the production of landfill items.

-The British government is committed to growing the bioeconomy, and has set ambitious and demanding targets for 2030 and 2050 while acknowledging the commercial potential for biobased products.
-Local councils are also taking the initiative to move into a more sustainable economy, with Nottingham aiming to become the UK's first carbon neutral city by 2028.
+The British government is committed to growing the bioeconomy, and has set ambitious and demanding targets for 2030 and 2050 while acknowledging the commercial potential for bio-based products.
+Local councils are also taking the initiative to move towards a more sustainable economy, with Nottingham aiming to become the UK's first carbon neutral city by 2028.

 How Are Bioproducts Made?